-SMAA can, and must, do more to continually engage in conversation, and in action, to build a future that champions diversity, equality, inclusion, empathy, and justice.
-Our approach to racial equity work is the following:
+In order for SMAA to do this work well, we must continually engage in conversation, learning and action.
+To this end, we aim to build a future that champions diversity, equality, inclusion, empathy, and justice.

-There is no roadmap for this work, but we remain open, humble, and committed to the work we all must do, collectively, together.
+We remain open, humble, and committed to the work we all must do, collectively, together.
+For more information about our DEI Committee, please feel free to contact us.

 Megan Walton